musdotdigital/ml-executor/README.md

 ## Delete Environment

-If you would like to delete the conda env `owkin`:
+If you would like to delete the conda env `ml-executor`:

 ```bash
 make clean